Other issues: Single payment scheme

 However a landowner who had ceased production and was merely keeping his land in good agricultural and environmental condition in order to claim the single payment may be unable to satisfy the definition of a farmhouse for Inheritance Tax purposes as discussed above.
 Caseworkers who encounter difficulty in such instances should contact Technical in Nottingham for assistance.

-Land used for grazing leisure horses does not satisfy the ‘occupied for the purposes of agriculture’ test and so cannot qualify for APR.
+Land used for grazing leisure horses does not satisfy the ‘occupied for the purposes of agriculture’ test and so cannot qualify for agricultural relief.